Black forest cake on a wooden board.

 Preheat the oven: Preheat to 325°F (160°C).
 Grease two 9-inch round cake pans with oil and line the bottoms with parchment paper.

-Mix the wet ingredients: In a large bowl, whisk together the cocoa powder and boiling water until smooth.
-Add the vegetable oil and whisk to combine.
-Then, add the eggs, brown sugar, and vanilla extract, whisking until fully incorporated.
+Prepare the ingredients: In a large bowl, whisk together the cocoa powder and boiling water until smooth.

 Bake the cakes: Divide the batter evenly between the prepared pans.
 Bake for 30–35 minutes, or until a toothpick inserted into the center comes out clean.
 Let the cakes cool in the pans for 20 minutes, then transfer them to a wire rack to cool completely.